-You can use our interactive map to find the meeting places.
+Use our interactive map to find the meeting places.

 Would you be interested in becoming a Health Walk Leader?

-If you would like to help others get healthier, you love being out in the fresh air and you are reasonably active yourself then becoming a volunteer health walk leader might be for you.
+If you would like to help others get healthier, you love being out in the fresh air and you are reasonably active yourself, then becoming a volunteer health walk leader might be for you.

 We run a volunteer health walk leader training day twice a year which will give you the skills you need to support a current health walk or start a new one in your area.